New

 • Anonymous — no personal information required

 These badges are configurable and can use different icons (shield, clock, star, check, lock, heart).
+You can add up to four custom badges alongside the built-in duration and anonymity badges.
 They appear in a subtle row below the description.

-If both voice and text modes are enabled, participants see a mode selector asking "How would you like to chat?" with two clear options:
+If both voice and text modes are enabled, participants see two separate call-to-action buttons:

-If your project is configured for a single mode (voice-only or text-only), the selector does not appear and participants proceed directly.
+If your project is configured for a single mode (voice-only or text-only), only the corresponding button appears and participants proceed directly.

 The Intake Form (Optional)

-If you have configured an intake form, it appears after the participant clicks the start button.
+If you have configured an intake form, it appears after the participant clicks one of the start buttons.
 The form collects information like name, email, or custom fields before the interview begins.

 If no intake form is configured, clicking the start button launches the interview immediately.